justCuriousAgain/ExplainingAI/References/Notes_EA_InductionProgram.md

 Moderator: Pratik Agarwal

 Week 1: 5 Jan 2022

-	- Doing Good Better - Introduction through Chapter 3
+	- Doing good Better - Introduction through Chapter 3
 		- merry-go-round play water pump, tank walls for advertisement (now dubbed as 1st world solution for 3rd world problem.
 Hand pump was better)
 		- became the center of a massive marketing campaign (Saw video, one guy did PhD on how this Solution failed)
 		- head—by applying data and reason to altruistic acts—we can turn our good intentions into astonishingly good outcomes.
 	- On Caring
 		- brain is simply incapable of scaling the care up by a billion times
 		- Our internal care-feelings are woefully inadequate for deciding how to act in a world with big problems.